Best light meters for 2022

 Spot meters

 Some advanced or specialized models will offer spot metering, which allows you to get a precise reading of the light in a very small and specific part of the scene.
-This kind of meter can come in very handy if you’re trying to expose one part of a frame that’s surrounded by challenging light.
-Think of a portrait with heavy backlight in which a typical meter would cause the person to come out seriously underexposed.
+This kind of meter can come in very handy if you’re trying to expose one part of a frame that’s surrounded by challenging light. of a with heavy in which a meter would cause the person to come out seriously underexposed.

-Manufacturers usually indicate the angle a reading will cover when measuring reflected light.
+Manufacturers usually indicate the angle a reading will when measuring reflected light.
 A typical reflected meter may sample a 40-degree angle while a spot meter will offer a much more narrow view of 5 degrees or even 1 degree.

 Strobe triggering

-Strobes are essential for studio work and some meters come with built-in wired or wireless triggers to them.
+Strobes are essential for studio work and some meters come with built-in wired or wireless triggers to fire them.
 If you’re buying a flash meter for wireless use, make sure it’s compatible with your chosen brand of strobes.
 Some higher-end models offer built-in ports that can accept wireless transmitters from various systems.

 If you don’t mind a wired connection, some models still employ older PC ports, which can come in handy for working with older gear.